Kewa Pottery

 PK80 Kewa pottery storyteller by Ralph and Angel Bailon.
 4 1/2"H

-Angel was born in 1968 and started pottery art in the early 1980s.
+Angel was born in 1968 and started creating pottery art in the early 1980s.
 She does the shaping of the pieces that she and Ralph work on together.
 Ralph does the painting.

 Kewa Pueblo, once known as Santo Domingo, has a culture that reflects the centuries since its founding in the 1400s.
 It is a culture that survived the rebuilding of the village following a flood in 1896.